open-mmlab/mmengine/docs/en/design/evaluation.md

 ## Evaluation metrics and evaluators

-In model validation and model testing, quantitative evaluation of model accuracy is usually required. `Metric` and `Evaluator` are implemented in MMEngine to perform this function.
+In model validation and model testing, it is often necessary to quantitatively evaluate the model's performance.
+In MMEngine, `Metric` and `Evaluator` are implemented to achieve this function.

-- **Metric** is used to complete the calculation of specific model accuracy metrics based on test data and model prediction results.
-Common metrics for the corresponding tasks are provided in each of the OpenMMLab algorithm libraries, e.g. [Accuracy](https://mmclassification.readthedocs.io/en/1.x/api/generated/mmcls.evaluation.Accuracy.html#mmcls.evaluation.Accuracy) is provided in [MMClassification](https://github.com/open-mmlab/mmclassification) for calculating the top-k rate of correct classification of classification models; [COCOMetric](https://github.com/open-mmlab/mmdetection/blob/3.x/mmdet/evaluation/metrics/coco_metric.py) is provided in [MMDetection](https://github.com/open-mmlab/mmdetection) to calculate AP, AR, and other metrics for object detection models.
-The evaluation metrics is decoupled from the dataset, as COCOMetric can also be used on object detection datasets other than COCO.
+- **Metric** calculates specific model metrics based on test data and model prediction results.
+Common metrics for corresponding tasks are provided in each OpenMMLab algorithm library, e.g. [Accuracy](https://mmpretrain.readthedocs.io/en/latest/api/generated/mmpretrain.evaluation.Accuracy.html#mmpretrain.evaluation.Accuracy) is provided in [MMPreTrain](https://github.com/open-mmlab/mmpretrain) for calculating the Top-k classification accuracy of classification models; [COCOMetric](https://github.com/open-mmlab/mmdetection/blob/main/mmdet/evaluation/metrics/coco_metric.py) is provided in [MMDetection](https://github.com/open-mmlab/mmdetection) to calculate AP, AR, and other metrics for object detection models.
+The evaluation metrics are decoupled from the dataset, such as COCOMetric can also be used on non-COCO object detection datasets.

-- **Evaluator** is an upper-level module for Metric, usually containing one or more Metric.
-The role of the Evaluator is to complete the necessary data format conversions during model evaluation and to call the Metric to calculate the model accuracy.
+- **Evaluator** is an upper-level module for Metric, usually containing one or more metrics.
+The role of the evaluator is to perform necessary data format conversions during model evaluation and call evaluation metrics to calculate model accuracy.
 Evaluator is usually built from [Runner](../tutorials/runner.md) or test scripts for online and offline evaluations, respectively.

-### The base class of Metric `BaseMetric`
+### BaseMetric

 `BaseMetric` is an abstract class with the following initialization parameters:

-- `collect_device`: is used to synchronize the name of the device of results in distributed reviews, such as `'cpu'` or `'gpu'`.
+- `collect_device`: device name used for synchronizing results in distributed evaluation, such as `'cpu'` or `'gpu'`.
 - `prefix`: the prefix of the metric name which is used to distinguish multiple metrics with the same name.
 If this parameter is not given, then an attempt is made to use the class attribute `default_prefix` as the prefix.

 ```python